 5.2.4.
 Effect of DER Penetration Level.
-Three DERs with 10% penetration are added to the IEEE 34-node test feeder model.
-The effect of the DER penetration level on fault location of active distribution networks is analyzed.
-As shown in Figure 11, with the increase of the DER penetration level, the calculated fault distance will be greater than the actual fault distance.
+Add three DERs with 10% penetration to the IEEE 34-node test feeder model.
+Analyze the effect of DER penetration level on fault location of active distribution networks.
+As shown in Figure 11, with the increase of DER penetration level, the calculated fault distance will be greater than the actual fault distance.
 This phenomenon is due to the increase in DER penetration, which leads to an increase in the error in the calculation of the current from the DER to the fault point.
 In this paper, an improved trapezoidal iteration method is used to calculate the current value, which reduces the error in calculating the current value.
 Thus, the error value is less than 0.15% in this scenario.
 In the 58 km test feeder, the error is less than 87 m.
 The method proposed in this paper still has high accuracy of fault location.

-FIGURE 7: Influence of fault types on fault location.
+FIGURE 11: The influence of DER penetration level on fault location.